AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

       ![](assets/int_enrichment_offer4.png)

 1. Then configure a delivery activity that corresponds to your chosen channel.
-[Learn more](#offer-into-a-delivery).
+[Learn more](#offer-into-a-delivery)

    >[!NOTE]
    >